rxhama/MST/README.md

 5. npm install

+## Run

+In your system's terminal, navigate to project folder 'MST' until you are in the directory containing index.html.

-6. npx serve
+1. npx serve

-7. The URL should be copied to your clipboard, paste it in your browser.
+The URL should be copied to your clipboard, paste it in your browser.
 If not copied, copy from terminal manually.